 A power of attorney form names a person to make all legal and financial decisions on your behalf if you become disabled or otherwise unable to communicate your wishes.
 You should only name someone whom you trust completely as your power of attorney as this person will have complete authority over your bank accounts, investments, and other financial tools.
 A power of attorney form is incredibly helpful for clients who have concerns about dementia in their elder years or are routinely away and cannot make decisions about their estate on a regular basis.

 A living will is an instrument that explains your desires for all medical decisions and treatments.
 This document is provided to doctors, hospitals, and other healthcare providers in situations in which you are not able to communicate your medical wishes on your own.
 A living will can include what medical procedures you do and do not want, treatments, medications, resuscitation forms, and other specific requests regarding your medical care.

 A health care proxy is similar to a power of attorney, except that this person has the authority to make healthcare decisions on your behalf if you are not able to.
 If you also have a living will, your health care proxy is obliged to follow the directives in that document.
 Otherwise, he or she is allowed to make medical decisions believed are in your best interest.

-If you would like to speak with an experienced Bay Village estate planning attorney today, call the office or contact us at Kryszak & Associates now to schedule a free evaluation of your estate planning needs.
+If you would like to speak with an experienced Bay Village estate planning attorney today, call the office or contact us at Kryszak Law Firm now to schedule a free evaluation of your estate planning needs.